MisalPaav/TYMaterials/docs/ST/ST-CAE-2-Question-Bank.md

 In test planning and policy development, three key groups play essential roles:

-a. **Management**: Management oversees the overall testing process and is responsible for setting the direction, goals, and policies related to testing.
+**Management**: Management oversees the overall testing process and is responsible for setting the direction, goals, and policies related to testing.
 Their role includes:

 - Defining the organizational testing strategy and policies.